spkelle2/Equipment_Routing_Docs/_build/html/_sources/conclusion.rst.txt

 work ethic required to gain the experience I needed to complete this project.

-Moving forward, I'd like to continue developing products, like this one, that will leverage optimization methods for providing decision support.
+Moving forward, I'd like to continue developing products, like this one, that will allow any person, regardless of background in math or computing, to leverage optimization methods for providing decision support.
 For any questions or inquiries, please feel free to reach me at the contact information below.